 I will be the first to admit that I was dead wrong about Ronda Rousey’s impact on UFC 157.
 I thought she’d bomb and she did anything but.
 Early reports are that the show did somewhere in the 400-450,000 buyrate range which is phenomenal all things considered.
 Unfortunately for the UFC some of those 450,000 eyes came from Hollywood and they are already knocking on Rousey’s door.

 Dave Meltzer reported on his F4Wonline.com podcast that Rousey has been offered a role in the third installment of the Hunger Games movie franchise.
-Rousey’s manager was recently asked about her flirtation with Hollywood ..click here to read more
+Rousey’s manager was recently asked ..click here to read more

 dana white, Gina Carano, movies, Ronda Rousey, UFC 157